microcks/microcks.io/content/documentation/guides/usage/direct-api.md

 <br/>
 </div>

-Now, just hit the **Next** button, confirm on next screen and you'll have a ready-to-use API that proposes different operations as shown in capture below.
+Now, just hit the **Next** button, confirm on the next screen, and you'll have a ready-to-use API that proposes different operations, as shown in the capture below.

 {{< image src="images/documentation/direct-operations.png" alt="image" zoomable="true" >}}

-This Direct REST API is immediately exposing mocks endpoints for the different operations.
+This Direct REST API immediately exposes mock endpoints for the different operations.
 The corresponding OpenAPI contract is also directly available for download.
 It integrates schema information deduced from the reference payload you may have provided in the previous step.

 Given the previously created Direct API, it is now possible to use the `/dynarest/Foo+API/0.1/foo` endpoint (append after your Microcks base URL) to interact with it.
-This Direct API is in fact agnostic to a payload you send to it as long as it is formatted as JSON.
-For example, you can easily record a new `foo` resource having a `name` and a `bar` attributes like this:
+This Direct API is, in fact, agnostic to the payload you send to it as long as it is formatted as JSON.
+For example, you can easily record a new `foo` resource having a `name` and a `bar` attribute like this:

 ```sh
 curl -X POST http://localhost:8080/dynarest/Foo%20API/0.1/foo -H 'Content-type: application/json' \